 - Staple gun

-Now, just follow these steps to create your DIY raised bed greenhouse:
+Now, just follow these steps to create your DIY greenhouse for your raised garden bed:

 - Measure the length and width of your raised beds from the outer edges.

 - Cut the fifth board to fit across the center of the frame.
-If your raised bed is extra long, you may want to add two or more of these stabilizing boards across the frame.
+If your raised bed is extra long, you may want to add two or more of the short pieces to act as stabilizing boards across the frame.

 - Use wood glue to piece everything together.
 For extra durability, drive nails through the ends as well.
 You can also attach metal brackets to the inside of each corner (cheap shelf brackets work great for this!)